svenreyes/comp423-course-notes/docs/tutorials/go-setup.md

 4. Verify the Go Installation
     1. Open the terminal in VSCode (inside the container).
-    2. Run the following command to verify the Go version:
+    2. Run the following command to verify the Go version is recent:
     ```
     go version
     ```
     !!! note
         Use `#!go go version` to ensure a recent Go installation.
 5. Set Up a Go Project
-    1. Initialize a new Go module:
+    1. Initialize a new Go module by running the following commands:
     ```go
     go mod init hello-comp423
     ```